Copyright© Thomas Köhler/photothek.net

 Cambodia A new start after decades of violence

-In recent years, Cambodia has achieved remarkable development results.
 However, in order to safeguard these achievements in the long term, the government needs to introduce and follow through on a range of political reforms.
-Areas where particular challenges lie ahead are democracy, the division of powers and the rule of law, human rights, public administration, the justice system, the financial system and tackling the widespread problem of corruption.
+It faces significant challenges in this regard, in particular in the areas of democracy, the division of powers and the rule of law, human rights, public administration, the justice system, the financial system and tackling corruption.

 German development cooperation with Cambodia

-Furthermore, Germany is supporting the work of the Khmer Rouge Tribunal with reconciliation projects.
-Mine clearance activities are also being supported.
+Furthermore, the Federal Ministry for Economic Cooperation and Development (BMZ) is supporting the work of the Khmer Rouge Tribunal and funding reconciliation projects.

 The two countries are also working together under the framework of the BMZ’s regional and global programmes, including the Special Initiative “Transformation of agricultural and food systems”, the “Pandemic prevention and control, One Health” project and the Civil Peace Service.

 Cambodia also benefits from two globally oriented flagship projects by the German government aimed at protecting biodiversity: the Blue Action Fund promotes the development of a network of marine protected areas in Cambodia, and the Legacy Landscapes Fund supports the long-term protection of the Central Cardamom Mountains national park.